ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/1100_AddOrg2PeerSidebar7.png)

-**Step 17.9:** Similar to when you created your other peer earlier, you should see your new peer listed, along with a gray box in the upper right of its tile, showing that the status of this peer is "pending" if you hover your cursor over the gray box.
+**Step 17.9:** Similarly to when you created your other peer earlier, you should see your new peer listed, along with a gray box in the upper right of its tile, showing that the status of this peer is "pending" if you hover your cursor over the gray box.

 ![image](images/ibpconsole/1110_AddOrg2PeerPending.png)